Cognigy/Documentation/docs/en/docs/voicegateway/installation/installation-process.md

 ## Initial Login Credentials

 Once you are able to see the Voice Gateway login screen you can be use to log in, the default `admin` user with initial password `admin` as well.
-You will be asked to change the password after the first login, please do that and choose a strong new password.
+You will be asked to change the password after the first login, do that and choose a strong new password.
 --->